 - Ray Theatre, Holiday Village Cinemas, and Park Avenue Theatre (inside The DoubleTree by Hilton on Park Avenue) are centrally located near Squatters, Twisted Fern, Wasatch Bagel & Grill, and Silver Star Café, which is just a short walk or bus ride away.

-- Sundance Headquarters located inside the Sheraton Park City (Formally known as the Park City Marriot) on Sidewinder Drive, and the Prospector Theatre are both very near to Freshies Lobster, Fuego Bistro & Pizzeria, Ganesh, Chubasco Mexican Grill, and Sammy’s Bistro.
+- Sundance Headquarters located inside the Sheraton Park City (Formally known as the Park City Marriot) on Sidewinder Drive and the Prospector Theatre are both very near to Freshies Lobster, Fuego Bistro & Pizzeria, Ganesh, Chubasco Mexican Grill, and Sammy’s Bistro.

 2. Skip the Car Rental

 I recommend booking an airport transfer from Salt Lake City International Airport, or utilize your hotel’s shuttle, and leave the driving to locals.
 Due to limited (and expensive) parking, I suggest you skip the rental car and utilize the city’s free transportation system and the Sundance's shuttle system during the festival.
-Also, it is not uncommon for people to get great advice while riding the shuttle.
+Also, it is common for people to get great advice while riding the shuttle.
 What I love about Sundance is that most people in town (and on the shuttle) are fellow moviegoers and will want to share any advice or recommendation for a film they just watched.
 It’s a great place to have a conversation about what is happening on the ground.
 So, I suggest you embrace the random conversations you will have on the shuttle and in line throughout the festival.